jjsmp2/CodeLace/README.md

 ## 4. Data Preparation (Conceptual)

-CodeLACE operates on software requirements or code snippets.
+CodeLACE operates on code snippets.
 You will need to prepare your dataset in a format compatible with the `tokenizer.py` and `trainer.py` scripts.
 Typically, this involves:

 *   **Collecting Data:** Gather source code examples.
 *   **Preprocessing:** Clean and format your data as needed.